 Elizabeth, the Queen Mum, picked a splendid day to celebrate her 100th.
-She is admired for remaining in London during the war with her daughters, and visiting bombed out sites.
+She is admired for remaining in London during the war with her daughters, and visiting bombed sites.
 However, one man near me hissed, “She was rather unpopular when she was young because of her awful treatment of the servants.
 Of course, that was back when one ooowned one’s servants!”
-Quite.
+Quite!

 I’d photographed one of the Royal Hospital Chelsea pensioners in his scarlet jacket and battle ribbons, and later, when I saw him again, I asked if he’d like a copy.
 “Why, yes, of course!”
 He smiled, and before I could write down his name, he fumbled in his pocket for a gold stick-on address label for me!
 A/CPL Doug Woolford.
 He wasn’t sure how the some inner circle with tickets were chosen from his group, but claimed he’d had a great time out with us all.
 He looked WWII or Korea vintage.